-In August 2010, The Council on Library and Information Resources’ Digital Library Federation Program (CLIR/DLF) announced its affiliation with the Taiga Forum, a community of assistant/associate university librarians and associate deans who meet to share ideas and strategies for developing organizational structures for research and academic libraries that are more flexible, agile, and effective.
+Beginning in 2010, CLIR/DLF announced its affiliation with the Taiga Forum, a community made up mostly of assistant/associate university librarians and associate deans who meet to share ideas and strategies for developing more effective organizational structures for research and academic libraries.

 A hallmark of the DLF is its function as a connection point between communities.
 By partnering with Taiga, DLF strengthens its ability to facilitate conversations between administrators and developers/project managers.
 The partnership creates opportunities to develop a shared understanding around changing technology, user expectations, and the idea that the “digital library” is not a separate function of the library, but is integrated with all aspects of library service.